 Excellent cuisine is guaranteed at The Balmoral.
 Overseen by Executive Chef Gary Robinson, Brasserie Prince celebrates the very best of Scottish produce with classic French cooking.
 At Bar Prince, the ambiance is relaxed yet convivial.
 Guests can enjoy a pre-dinner aperitif, sit in the cozy library by the fire for an after-dinner drink, or sample cocktails at the long marble bar counter for a fun night out.

 The hotel’s Michelin-starred restaurant, Number One, offers modern Scottish dining with the finest service.
 Head Chef Mark Donald and his team have developed a menu fusing modern Scottish cuisine with an international flair.
-Palm Court, set in the heart of the hotel, is an Edinburgh institution that’s as glittering as its glass dome and Venetian chandelier.
-This is the place to sample modern Afternoon Tea and a wide selection of loose-leaf teas, coffee, and pastries.
+Palm Court, set in the hotel’s heart, is an Edinburgh institution that’s as glittering as its glass dome and Venetian chandelier.
+This is a great place to sample modern Afternoon Tea and a wide selection of loose-leaf teas, coffee, and pastries.

 4. The Witchery by the Castle